Conference papers and presentations

 An integrated modelling/experimental design methodology is presented which uses specially-designed experimental procedures to obtain accurate estimates of the key kinetic and heat transfer parameters from a limited number of carefully targeted experiments.
 Formal model-based parameter estimation techniques ensure that parameter interaction is taken into account and provide parameter confidence information for subsequent risk analysis.

 The approach is illustrated using the design of a high-performance new reactor for the manufacture of propylene oxide.
-Apart from reactor design, the techniques can be used for a wide range of applications including minimisation of design risk, new catalyst design and assessment, derivation of safe and effective start-up procedures, control design, and maximisation of operational flexibility.
+Apart from reactor design, the techniques can be used for a wide range of applications including minimisation of design risk, new catalyst design and assessment, derivation of safe and effective start-up procedures, control design, and maximization of operational flexibility.
 The techniques described can also be used for operational decision support and troubleshooting.
 They apply to a variety of reactors, including those for the production of methanol, acrylic acid and Fischer-Tropsch synthesis for gas-to-liquid applications.

 Mayank Patel, Mark Matzopoulos, Bart de Groot, Hassan Mumtaz, Process Systems Enterprise Ltd, London, UK,

 Periodic swing adsorption, be it of pressure, temperature or volume, is an attractive option for the final separation stage of a process since it requires little energy input and is capable of producing a very pure product.
 There has been widespread development and application of pressure swing adsorption (PSA) systems.
 Applications expanded from drying and trace-component removal to bulk gas separations.
 Examples include hydrogen purification from steam methane reforming with or without CO2 capture as a byproduct, air separation for the production of nitrogen and dehydration of fermentation derived ethanol as a fuel additive, to name a few.
-With extensive industrial applications, there is significant interest for an efficient modelling, simulation, and optimisation strategy.
+With extensive industrial applications, there is significant interest for an efficient modelling, simulation, and optimization strategy.

 Despite the significant interest, there are indeed challenges as well as major considerations that need to be taken into account before attempting to model these systems.
 Periodic Swing Adsorption systems are distributed in nature, with spatial and temporal variations along and normal to the bulk flow The characterisation of diffusion species through micropore and macropores surmounts to the level of detail required in the modelling effort.
 Swing adsorption processes are inherently dynamic, and usually involve complex cyclic operating procedures which dictate the bed to perform flow reversals.
 This is an area of huge concern, as flow reversals often create major discontinuities in the system and often halt the progression of achieving a solution.